 Don’t Over Water

 You may get a little carried away with your newfound green thumb and start showering your leaf baby every few days.
 In reality, your plant probably only needs a water once or twice a fortnight.
 Of course, look up the deets on your specific plant, but one quick way to know whether it needs a drink is if there is excess water in the dish below the pot.
+If you know you’ll get lazy, look into drip irrigation that’ll give you green friend an automatic and regular dose of H2O.
 If there’s water – he’s A-Ok!

 Keep It Growing Straight